lucasrafagnin/MLND-capstone/capstone-template.md

 ### Benchmark Model

 For the benchmark model a comparison with the leaderboard will be used.
-In addition I will also use [this](https://www.kaggle.com/serigne/stacked-regressions-top-4-on-leaderboard/output) submission (which got a score of 0.11420) as a benchmark of my model
+In addition I will also use [this](https://www.kaggle.com/serigne/stacked-regressions-top-4-on-leaderboard/output) submission (which got a score of 0.11420) as a benchmark of my model.

 ### Evaluation Metrics

 It is project goal is to predict the sales price for each house, and the metric is evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
-(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)
+(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally).

 ### Project Design